External MIDI Instruments

 Patch section

-The large display in the Patch section shows the name of the patch.
-Clicking the Select button lets you select a patch by name.
-The names are stored in a Patchmap file.
-The 'hamburger' button menu can be used to select the Patchmap file that corresponds to your MIDI device.
+The large box in the Patch section shows the name of the patch.
+You can click it to select a patch by name.
+The names come from a Patchmap file.
+The ☰ button menu can be used to select the Patchmap file that corresponds to your MIDI Out Device.
 Also see the MIDI-CI paragraph below.

 Tip: You can use the Up/Down Arrow keys to step through the patches.